robrwo/Text-Minify-XS/README.md

 - and changes carriage returns to newlines.

 It does not recognise any form of markup, comments or text quoting.
+Nor does it remove extra whitespace in the middle of the line.

 # KNOWN ISSUES